Harry Potter and the Deathly Hallows: Plot

 After stealing the Elder Wand from Albus Dumbledore's tomb, Voldemort is unable to make it obey him.
-Believing that Severus Snape is the master of the wand, Voldemort uses Nagini to mortally wound him, seemingly transferring ownership of the wand to Voldemort.
+Believing that Severus Snape is the master of the wand, Voldemort uses Nagini to mortally wound him.
 Before dying, Snape passes his memories to Harry, who views them in the Pensieve.
-The memories reveal that Snape and Harry's mother were childhood friends.
-Snape was in love with her, and acted as a double agent against Voldemort in an attempt to protect her.
-Dumbledore had learned he was dying, and decided to plan his own death at the hands of Snape so that Snape could gain Voldemort's trust.
-The memories also reveal that Harry himself accidentally became a Horcrux when Voldemort first tried to kill him.
+The memories reveal that Snape loved Harry's mother, and acted as a double agent against Voldemort in an attempt to protect her.
+The memories also reveal that Dumbledore planned his own death at the hands of Snape so that Snape could gain Voldemort's trust, and that Harry himself became a Horcrux when Voldemort first tried to kill him.
 Now, Harry must die to render Voldemort mortal.
-On his way to surrender himself to Voldemort, Harry instructs Neville Longbottom to destroy Voldemort's final Horcrux, Nagini.
-He also uses the Resurrection Stone to communicate with four deceased loved ones: his parents, Sirius Black, and Remus Lupin, one last time.
+On his way to surrender himself to Voldemort, Harry instructs Neville Longbottom to destroy Nagini.

-Voldemort casts the Killing Curse on Harry, who then awakens in a dreamlike version of King's Cross Station.
+Voldemort casts the Killing Curse on Harry, who then awakens in a dreamlike place.
 He is greeted by Dumbledore, who explains that the curse destroyed the fragment of Voldemort's soul inside Harry, and that Harry can now return to life.
 Harry subsequently regains consciousness and pretends to be dead.
-Voldemort orders Hagrid to carry Harry's body back to Hogwarts, and demands that the professors and students surrender.
-Neville, however, pulls the Sword of Gryffindor from the Sorting Hat and kills Nagini, Voldemort's last Horcrux, rendering him mortal.
+Voldemort orders Hagrid to carry Harry's body back to Hogwarts, and demands that the professors and students surrender; however, Neville pulls the Sword of Gryffindor from the Sorting Hat and kills Nagini.
 The battle resumes, during which Molly Weasley kills Bellatrix.
 Harry reveals himself to be alive and duels with Voldemort, who casts another Killing Curse.
-However, the Elder Wand refuses to kill Harry, because Harry is its true master: Draco disarmed Dumbledore, the original owner, and Harry later disarmed Draco, transferring ownership to himself.
-This causes Voldemort's spell to rebound and kill him.
-Harry then uses the Elder Wand to fix his original wand and returns it to Dumbledore's tomb.
+However, the Elder Wand refuses to kill Harry because he is its true master (the wand passed to Draco when he disarmed Dumbledore before his death, then to Harry when he disarmed Draco at his manor).
+Voldemort's spell rebounds and kills him.

 In the novel's epilogue, set nineteen years later, Harry and his friends see their children off to Hogwarts.
 Harry and Ginny, now married, have three children: James Sirius, Albus Severus, and Lily Luna.
 Ron and Hermione have a daughter named Rose and a son named Hugo.